AdaCore/gnatstudio/docs/users_guide/mdi.rst

   If you drop a window all the way on a side of the area, the window will occupy the full width (or height) of the area.

-  GPS will however restrict where windows can be placed: editors and most browsers, for instance, must go into the central area (the part that stays common when switching perspectives), whereas other views must stay on the sides (left, right, bottom or top) of that central area.
+  GNAT Studio will however restrict where windows can be placed: editors and most browsers, for instance, must go into the central area (the part that stays common when switching perspectives), whereas other views must stay on the sides (left, right, bottom or top) of that central area.
   The color of the highlight during a move (blue or brown) will indicate where the window can be dropped.

 * System window

-  If you drop a window outside of GPS (for example, on the background of your screen), GPS floats the window.
+  If you drop a window outside of GNAT Studio (for example, on the background of your screen), GNAT Studio floats the window.

 .. index:: cloning editors